smithjd/sql-pet/src/1_test_postgres.md

     ## [1] "mtcars"

-demonstrate that mtcars is really there:
+Demonstrate that mtcars is really there:

     dbListFields(con, "mtcars")